 Often community solar is owned or operated by a public electric utility.
 Community solar programs could also be part of a nonprofit model or a special business enterprise.
 Solar Alliance has designed and installed arrays for three different community solar projects in Tennessee and Kentucky, enlisted as a trusted clean energy partner for electric utilities.

-Kentucky residents and business owners are getting the chance to be a part of community solar called the Solar Share Program.
+Kentucky residents and business owners are getting the chance to be a part of a community solar program called the Solar Share Program.
 It eliminates up-front costs for participants while costing them less than twenty cents per day, according to Louisville Gas & Electric/Kentucky Utilities (LG&E/KU).

 This is the third community solar installation designed and installed by Solar Alliance.

-This 1.37 megawatt site generates enough power from the sun for approximately 130 homes each year.
+This 1.37-megawatt site generates enough power from the sun for approximately 130 homes each year.
 Both residential and commercial members of Appalachian Electric Cooperative are able to subscribe to the Co-op Community Solar program.
 They can receive credits each month on their utility bills.